 Battery area and AC adapter offer dual options for power.
 Built-in handle makes it easy to transport.
 Radio uses a telescopic swivel antenna and rotary dials for clearer sound adjustments.
 Has an external speaker, but also includes the option to plug in headphones.

 Sound quality could have a wider range.

 Next time you jam to your favorite tunes, make sure they’re coming from the speakers of a retro radio.
-We examined the top models on the market.
-Here’s our breakdown of notable feature and design trends.

 Unlike modern devices that often strive to become multipurpose electronics, a retro radio has limited functionality.
 Basic models offer AM/FM radio, volume controls, and tuning dials.
 Only select models have bass and treble settings.
 Given this, you may be wondering what the purpose of a retro radio really is.

 Aesthetic value: If you’re investing in a retro radio, it’s probably because you’re looking to add a touch of throwback style to your space.
 Retro radios are popular picks for simple yet functional office décor, and they can serve as genuine conversation pieces in homes.

 Gifting: Retro radios make great gifts for recipients who enjoyed the original designs of radios.
 They’re also suitable for new homeowners, newlyweds, or individuals who like off-beat, unique items.

 Retro radios usually have power cords, so you’ll need to set yours up near an AC outlet.
 Compact and portable models typically take AA or AAA batteries.
 Premium retro radios outfitted with rechargeable batteries are ideal if you intend to move your radio frequently.
 On average, a full charge can last between 10 and 15 hours.